kubernetes-sigs/kustomize/releasing/README.md

 versionKyaml=v0.10.20   # EDIT THIS!
 ```

+See the process of the cloud build job
+on the [project cloud build history page].

 Undraft the release on the [kustomize repo release page]:
 * Make sure the version number is what you expect.
 * Remove references to commits that aren't relevant to end users of this module (e.g. test commits, refactors).